ward/run/_drafts/2019-04-28-antwerp-10-miles.md

 ## Race

 Nothing came to mind.
 As I crossed the start line, the one hour pacer did not seem too far away.
-The "run harder" plan was on (hindsight spoiler, I checked their detailed results afterwards, the pacer, bib 2209, crossed the start line 43 seconds ahead of me).
+The "run harder" plan was on.
 I ran on the edge of the road and passed plenty of people that first two km.
 The rain had stopped minutes before starting, but there were puddles still.
 Some people made crazy cat jumps to avoid hitting one, but I just stormed through the puddles.
 They were not very deep anyway.

 Going on to the highway ramp slowed me down some, I always seem to have trouble with climbs compared to others.
-After the climb, I followed two guys as we kept up a high pace heading down into the tunnel.
+After the climb, I followed two guys as we kept up a high pace heading down into the Kennedytunnel.
 Climbing back out of the tunnel did not go as smoothly and I had to let them go.

 {% include racesplit.html content='
 GPS splits: 3:33, 3:41, 3:53.
 Fourth km I was on sub 3:37 pace when I hit the